Logo

 4. Replace caulking

-Save up to 10% on your annual energy bills by removing and replacing old, dried out caulking around bathtubs, faucets, windows, and more.
-Not only will fresh caulk prevent drafts, water leakage and damage, it’s also a fairly simple undertaking.
-There are an array of tutorials with step-by-step instructions that will have you caulking like a pro in no time.
+Save up to 10% on your annual energy bills by removing and replacing old, dried-out caulking around bathtubs, faucets, windows, and more.
+Not only will fresh caulk prevent drafts, water leakage, and damage, but it’s also a fairly simple undertaking.
+There are many tutorials with step-by-step instructions that will have you caulking like a pro in no time.

 5. Unstop a toilet